Swarali2310/Adversarial_Attacks_And_Ensemble_Defense_For_NLP_Models/README.md

 * Roberta-base
 <img src=images/Roberta-hard.PNG align=center>

-Ensemble solution thus, may not help with the cases where individual classifiers can itself handle the attack (mild-attack) (or) where all the models collectively fail (harsh-attack).
+Ensemble solution thus, may not help with the cases where individual classifiers can themselves defend against the attack (mild-attack) (or) where all the models collectively fail to classify correctly (harsh-attack).
 These cases may not be ideal real-world scenario and not targetted as part of our solution.
 Our defense strategy is to handle the case where few models can misclassify the adversarial example while they are rescued by other models in the ensemble for correct classification.
 To reflect (or) create such attack, we fine-tuned and selected the constraints for the textfooler from our experiments, ensuring that 1 in 10 words is replaced and are not discernible by humans.

 | Constraint                 |     Value        |
 |----------------------------|------------------|